 - meet any description given to you when you were buying it (whether in the ad or in discussions prior to sale)

-- be fit for purpose (in this case for example, to get you from A to B safely)
+- be fit for purpose (in this case, to get you from A to B safely).

-If the second-hand car does not meet these requirements, you have the right to claim against the dealer for breach of contract.
+If the second-hand car does not meet these requirements, you have the right to claim against the used-car dealer for breach of contract.
 You should make contact with the dealer as soon as possible, and can follow our step-by-step tips on how to complain about a second-hand car not fit for purpose.

 - give the second-hand car back and get your money back

-- if you want to keep the car, ask for compensation (usually the cost of any repairs it needs).
+- ask for compensation if you want to keep the car (usually the cost of any repairs it needs).

-But if you buy a second-hand car that was not described as being in excellent condition or good working order and it breaks soon after you buy it, you don't have any right to reject it or to claim compensation.
+But if you buy a second-hand car in the UK that was not described as being in excellent condition or good working order, and it breaks soon after you buy it, you don't have any right to reject it or to claim compensation.

 Second-hand car warranties

 However, having a warranty does not affect your legal rights.
 You could still either reject the car or claim against the dealer under the Consumer Rights Act (if you bought it after 01 October 2015) or Sale of Goods Act (if you bought it before 01 October 2015).

 Need help resolving your issue?

 Which? legal experts can provide you with clear advice tailored to your issue.